It used to be that blogs looked like blogs and websites looked like websites. You could easily tell the difference between the two.

 You can try the Detector yourself by visiting this link:

-If you browse the net using either Firefox or Google Chrome and would like to be able to tell if the sites that you are visiting have been built using WordPress, then Wappalyzer is a very useful extension for your browser.
+If you browse the net using either Firefox or Chrome and want to be able to see if the sites that you are visiting were built using WordPress, then Wappalyzer is a useful add-on to install on your browser.

 According to their website …